 Trees, snowmen, and gingerbread men all make good paper chain dolls.
-This idea is so simple, yet stays very popular with kids.
+This idea is so simple, yet it stays very popular with kids.
 I think it's the magic of pulling the paper apart after cutting out the shape.

-The key is making sure at least part of the image overlaps the edge of the paper when tracing.
+- The key is making sure at least part of the image overlaps the edge of the paper when tracing.

-Sample template offered at bottom of page.
+A sample template is offered at the bottom of the page.

 4. Candy Cane Garland: Make in Any Shape